puppetlabs-toy-chest/puppetlabs-pipelines/README.md

 ## Limitations

-This module has been tested on [all Distelli-supported platforms](https://www.distelli.com/docs/agent/installing-the-distelli-agent/) currently supported by [Puppet Enterprise](https://docs.puppet.com/pe/latest/sys_req_os.html#puppet-agent-platforms)
+This module has been tested on Linux-based

 ## Development